 This book studies the relations between rationality and ambivalence (mental conflict).
 Ambivalence and its forms are central to subjectivity and communication, action and judgement.
 Defending a Davidsonian view about the constitutive rationality of mental attitudes, it argues that ambivalence is an important form of basic (constitutive) rationality and mental unity.
-Ambivalence can be irrational in a secondary sense, as in weakness of the will and self-deception.
-It can also be highly rational, including forms of appropriate significant action with both opposed poles.
-Ambivalence of belief is possible, ordinary, basically rational and central to the logic of belief.
+Ambivalence can be irrational in a secondary sense, as in weakness of the will and selfdeception.
+It can also be highly rational, including forms of significant action both opposed appropriate with Ambivalence of belief is possible, ordinary, basically rational and central to the logic of belief.
 The rationality of deliberation is also bound up with ambivalence.
 Rather than being the agnostic consideration of propositions or practical options, deliberation usually assumes and employs ambivalence, and may aptly end with it.